 It might be going down a few months later, but do not worry, the latest instalment of By The C still has the same legendary Aussie lineup we’d all been gearing up for.
 Icehouse, Pete Murray, You Am I, Tex Perkins, and Killing Heidi are all still ready to take over Perth’s City Beach Reserve later this year.
 Don’t miss out.

 Although they’ve had to shuffle things around, Spring Loaded Festival could not pass up the opportunity to offer us a throwback to the days of iconic Aussie festivals like Big Day Out and Homebake.
-Originally locked in for Saturday 9 May, their Royal Randwick, Sydney tour date will now take place on Saturday 7 November, while the new date for their Sandstone Point Hotel, Bribie Island Queensland show – originally set for Saturday 20 June – will now take place on Saturday 28 November.
-One other change to the festival is the lineup.
+Both the Sydney and Queensland dates have been rescheduled.
 While all original bands have been locked in, a scheduling conflict means You Am I have been replaced by Jebediah.

 Artists and their teams are working tirelessly behind the scenes to lock in new tour dates for us all.
 While we can’t confirm everything right now, there are still a number of artists who are preparing to announce new tour dates soon.
 We’ll keep you updated as we know more.

 If you have the means, we encourage you to keep hold of any tickets you might currently have for any of these rescheduled shows.
 By keeping your ticket, you keep funds in the industry when it is most needed.
 It also means the artists don’t have to start their marketing campaign all over again, therefore, saving money and resources in promoting the shows.